linagora/openpaas-esn/doc/pubsub.md

 - message:stored(message).
 Fired when a new message is stored in the datastore layer.
 - message:comment(message).
 Fired when a new comment is added to a message responses attribut in the datastore layer.
                             Note that the message (which is the comment) contains a new 'inReplyTo' field.
 - message:activity({source, targets, message, date, verb}).
-Fired when there is an activity on a message.
+Fired when there is an activity on a message (create, comment, ...).
-- message:activity({source, targets, inReplyTo, date, verb}).
-Fired when there is a new comment to a message.

 #### message:stored